-- 15.02 Subject to the Union's ability to supply journeymen, the ratio of insulation apprentices to insulation journeyman shall be two journeymen to one Notwithstanding the forgoing, the Union may dispatch apprentice. apprentices beyond this ratio to be utilized for material handling only.
-The ratio shall exclude fourth year apprentices from the equation in accordance with Alberta Apprenticeship and Industry Training Regulations. - 15.03 An Apprentice in his final year of apprenticeship may execute work unaccompanied by a journeyman when a journeyman is not readily available and the Business Manager and/or Business Agent is notified, but under no circumstances shall an apprentice be classified as a Journeyman.
+15.02 Subject to the Union's ability to supply journeymen, the employer may employ up to one (1) apprentice for each two (2) journeymen.

+Notwithstanding the forgoing, the Union may dispatch apprentices beyond this ratio to be utilized for material handling only.
+The ratio shall exclude fourth year apprentices from the equation in accordance with Alberta Apprenticeship and Industry Training Regulations.

+15.03 An Apprentice in his final year of apprenticeship may execute work unaccompanied by a journeyman when a journeyman is not readily available and the Business Manager and/or Business Agent is notified, but under no circumstances shall an apprentice be classified as a Journeyman.